rcc-uchicago/RCC-benchmark-suite/hpcc/README.md

   **not** reference results and are included for formatting guidance only.

 - [tests](tests)
   - [hpccinf.txt](tests/hpccinf.txt): Input file for benchmark runs.
 Vendors must tune `P`, `Q`, `N`, and `NB` according to the hardware and job configuration to achieve optimal performance.
   - [job-template.sh](tests/job-template.sh): A Slurm job submission template based on RCC's environment.
 Vendors may adapt or replace it based on their own job scheduling systems.
+This should not be submitted directly and is used by `run.sh` below.
   - [run.sh](tests/run.sh): Script to generate and submit HPCC runs based on the job template.
+This is the sc

 ## Benchmarking Requirements